Person profile / Leaders

 The dormant AS210788 represents a low-cost option for a party seeking to insert itself into Hungarian routing.
 The institutional name may be a facade or legacy entry; without contact visibility, the true operator cannot be assessed.
 The strategic value lies in anticipating reactivation.

-A change to the aut-num record, maintainer object, or contact fields would be the first strategic signal.
+A change to the aut-num record, maintainer entity, or contact fields would be the first strategic signal.
 Prefix announcements or RPKI materialisation within 30 days would indicate an operational hand has taken control.
 The absence of any change over two quarters would suggest a truly abandoned resource.

 No independent corporate registration, website, or PeeringDB entry; no contact identities; no relationship proof to the Budapest Internet Exchange; no maintainer handle examined.
 Filling these gaps would move the profile from registry-context to operator-context.